sahib/misc/performance/2_cpu.rst

 Quiz:

-If two programs A and B execute the same number of instructions will they have roughly the same runtime?
+* If two programs A and B execute the same number of instructions will they have roughly the same runtime?
+* If two CPUs have the same frequency, can we make assumptions based on their speed?

 .. note::